Ultimate Guide to Ginger: Benefits, Uses, Nutrition & More

 You’ll find ginger in sweet and savory dishes such as curries, stir-fries, soups, and baked goods (think: gingerbread!).
 Additionally, ginger is an essential ingredient in many traditional beverages like ginger tea, ginger ale, and ginger beer.

-Besides its culinary uses, ginger has a long history of medicinal use in various cultures.
-It contains bioactive compounds, including gingerol and shogaols, which are responsible for ginger’s characteristic flavor and potential health benefits.1 Ginger is often used to ease digestive issues, reduce nausea, and provide anti-inflammatory and antioxidant effects.
+Besides its culinary uses, ginger has long been known for its health benefits in various cultures.
+It contains bioactive compounds, including gingerol and shogaols, which are responsible for ginger’s characteristic flavor and potential health benefits.1 Ginger has long been known for supporting digestion.

 Ginger is available in different forms, such as fresh ginger root, dried ginger powder, candied ginger, and ginger supplements.
 When using fresh ginger, you can peel and grate it for cooking or make ginger tea by steeping sliced ginger in hot water.